cotitech-io/coti-pod-sdk/docs/05-writing-privacy-contracts-on-ethereum.md

 - COTI function signature,
 - callback tuple schema.

+## 2.1 Critical type-mapping gotcha for custom COTI methods

+When you call custom COTI-side business logic through Inbox:

+- EVM-side contract arguments are usually `it*`.
+- COTI-side method parameters must be the corresponding `gt*`.

+Concrete example:

+- EVM side request builder passes `amount` as `itUint64`.
+- COTI-side target function should be declared as `amount gtUint64`.

+This mapping is easy to confuse and is one of the most common integration mistakes.
+Reference details: `/docs/contracts/01-it-ct-gt-data-types.md`.

 ## 3. Convert synchronous logic into async state machine

 Private operations are async: